 - A student enrolled in an apprenticeship program that is registered with the Department of Education in accordance with chapter 446.

-- A student who self-identify a documented learning disability, is registered with the ADA Services & Resources office, and meets their exemption qualifications per rule 6A-1.0943)
+- A student who self-identifies a documented learning disability, is registered with the ADA Services & Resources office, and meets their exemption qualifications per rule 6A-1.0943).

-- A student who received a high school diploma from a private school that is in compliance with s.
-1002.42.
-See more here: https://www.fldoe.org/schools/school-choice/private-schools/
+- A student who received a high school diploma from a private school that is in compliance with Section 1002.42, F.S.
+See more here: https://www.fldoe.org/schools/school-choice/privateschools/.

-- A student in a home education program or personalized education program who submits a signed affidavit from the student’s parent or legal guardian attesting that the student has completed a home education program following the requirements of 2.
-1002.41 or personalized education program following the requirements of s.1002.395.
+- A student in a home education program or personalized education program who submits a signed affidavit from the student’s parent or legal guardian attesting that the student has completed a home education program following the requirements of Section 2.1002.41, F.S. or personalized education program following the requirements of Section 1002.395, F.S.